Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   due to difficulty in implementing this, but also because it seems like unintuitive behavior to replace matching rules that a user specifically requested.
+- Where a search rule is used to provide default values in a request attribute profile, filter evaluation does not check if the supertypes of that the asserted attribute type have request attribute profiles with default values.

 ## The "Never Contributing" Bug